Jump to the next navigation bar : Jump to the page contents

 The Council of Europe Partial Agreements allow some states to engage in specific activities of common interest with the consent of other members.
 The most important are:

-• the European Pharmacopoeia establishes common compulsory quality standards for medicines in all member states and is now a main quality and safety authority within Europe and outside it;
+- the EDQM establishes common compulsory quality standards for medicines (European Pharmacopoeia) in all member states and is now a main quality and safety authority within Europe and outside it;

 Democratic stability programmes